We will now load a 3D model from file using the

 In fact, I used view3dscene to find out the correct numbers to put in the code above.

 Note that you have a lot of options to control the camera.
 You can assign a specific camera descendant to SceneManager.Camera.
-By default, it is TUniversalCamera, which by default is in the "Examine" mode, but you can change it by setting (SceneManager.Camera as TUniversalCamera).NavigationType.
+If you don't, the camera instance is automatically created when you use SceneManager.RequiredCamera, SceneManager.WalkCamera, SceneManager.ExamineCamera or anything that underneath requires a camera (e.g. rendering requires a camera).
+You can change the navigation type by setting SceneManager.NavigationType.
 You can change the SceneManager.Camera.Input to disable some default camera key and mouse operations.

 You can also control it from X3D by using the